-Crab season is officially here, with the start of the snow crab fishing season beginning off the Sea of Japan last week.
-The snow crab, or zuwaigani, is a much-loved winter delicacy by the Japanese.
+Crab season officially rears its head in the autumn season, with the start of the snow crab fishing season beginning off the Sea of Japan as the fall breeze rolls in.
+The snow crab, or zuwaigani, is a much-loved winter delicacy by the Japanese people.
 Other popular types of crabs include the hairy crab and taraba crab.
 The season lasts till around March next year.

-For many, the aroma of grilled crab wafting in the air is irresistible.
-As the crab meat is already flavorsome, no additional sauce or seasoning is necessary.
-Just enjoy the natural juices of this tasty crustacean!
+The aroma of grilled crab wafting in the air is irresistible for just about everybody.
+As Japanese crab meat is already bursting with flavor, no additional sauce or seasoning is necessary.
+The natural juices make the perfect sauce as it drips out while cooking, caramelizing with a satisfying crunch as you bite into the plump meat of this tasty crustacean!

 While the flesh of the crab is tasty, many a crab fan will tell you that the best part of the crab lies in its “miso”, or a greyish-green mix paste which is a mix of internal organs.
 It has a creamy texture and flavor perhaps best described as close to that of uni (sea urchin).